 Reports confirmed that Didi’s engaged in the partnership because it was looking forward to the possibility of supplying all-electric battery car models for Didi’s new service.
-The alliance is expected to explore broader business opportunities for both companies in the field of new energy vehicle sharing service.
+The alliance is expected to explore broader business opportunities for both companies in the field of new energy vehicle sharing services.

 Didi is excited to partner with BAIC Group to accelerate the development of EV support infrastructure, including [fleet] operation and vehicle charging, shared mobility, new energy vehicle networks and new AI driving technologies are integrally linked to each other. – Cheng Wei, CEO

 Didi, which dominates China’s ride-hailing market, has previously announced plans to create a domestic charging network for electric cars.
-And the firm said that it aimed to have 1 million electric cars on its network by 2020 because Didi had a tie-up with other 12 automobile companies including Renault-Nissan-Mitsubishi.
+And the firm said that it aimed to have 1 million electric cars on its network by 2020 because Didi had a tie-up with other 12 automobile companies, including Renault-Nissan-Mitsubishi.

 Benefiting from this win-win cooperation with Didi, BAIC Group will be a bellwether to serve the public with intelligent networking EVs and mobility services. – Xu Heyi, chairman of BAIC